RESEARCH

 Improvement of traffic flow efficiency

-Efficient air traffic controller (ATCo) task via reinforcement learning
+Efficient air traffic controller (ATCO) task via reinforcement learning

 Fuel saving by climb thrust control